ashishu007/ashishu007.github.io/blog/_posts/2020-06-22-Data-to-Text-Generation.md

 ## Natural Language Generation

 First, I'll start with a small introduction on Natural Language Generation (NLG).
-In NLG, the requirement is to generate a textual output for a given input in some format.
+In NLG, the requirement is to generate a textual document (in some natural language) for the given input (in some format).

 There are several real-world applications to automated text generation.
 Here are some examples.